 4) Passport and Visa information

-Submit a photocopy of the passport signature page, showing the validity dates and expiration date for your passport.
+- Submit a photocopy of the passport signature page, showing the validity dates and expiration date of your passport.

-If the applicant is currently in the U.S.
+- If the applicant is currently in the United States:

 5) English Language Ability

-- Students who have earned a minimum score of 173 on the computer-based TOEFL test (or 500 on the paper-pencil test, 61 IBT, 1051 GTEC CBT, 2A on EIKEN) may be considered for regular admission and must sit for the Accuplacer Placement Examination upon arrival at LCCC and prior to enrollment.
+- Students who have earned a minimum score of 173 on the computer-based TOEFL test (or 500 on the paper-pencil test, 61 IBT, 1051 GTEC CBT, 2A on EIKEN) may be considered for regular admission and must sit for the Accuplacer Placement Examination upon arrival at LCCC and prior to enrollment in classes.

 - Minimum IELTS score is 5